phuongluuho/myapp/README.md

-# MyApp

-Đây là một ứng dụng Node.js mẫu dùng Express và Pug.
-Chạy server với lệnh `node app.js` và truy cập trang chủ trên cổng 3000
+This is a sample Node.js application using Express and Pug.
+Run the server with the command `node app.js` and access the homepage on port 8080.